brotatotes/bht-automation/bht gen 3/Acts/Chapter 12/Acts 12 13 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:30:05
+- Timestamp: 12-25-2023 20:34:11
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 95
+- BHT Word Count: 82
-- BHT Commentary Usage: 25.4%
+- BHT Commentary Usage: 37.5%
-- BHT Quality Score: 1.450600001707473
+- BHT Quality Score: 1.5936250852306517
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (56):
-	['a', 'amidst', 'and', 'as', 'at', 'between', 'cherished', 'closed', 'conquerors', 'devoted', 'discern', 'disciple', 'distinguishing', 'door', 'due', 'exemplified', 'faithfulness', 'fear', 'fervent', 'foe', 'forgets', 'friend', 'god', 'haste', 'her', 'house', 'identity', 'importance', 'indicated', 'intently', 'jews', 'joyful', 'kept', 'listening', 'lowly', 'maid', 'menial', 'mighty', 'more', 'name', 'named', 'names', 'of', 'persecution', 'prayers', 'recognized', 'remembers', 'response', 'rhoda', 'rushed', 's', 'servant', 'she', 'stood', 'swift', 'testimony', 'than', 'the', 'threshold', 'to', 'voice', 'was', 'who']
+	['a', 'added', 'among', 'and', 'anticipation', 'anxious', 'as', 'at', 'atmosphere', 'believers', 'came', 'closed', 'disciples', 'door', 'enough', 'fact', 'fear', 'for', 'gathered', 'girl', 'haste', 'hear', 'her', 'identify', 'joyful', 'just', 'knock', 'knocked', 'listen', 'mention', 'moment', 'name', 'named', 'of', 'on', 'one', 'opened', 'other', 'outside', 'peter', 'prayer', 'promptly', 'recognized', 'rhoda', 's', 'she', 'side', 'stood', 'suggest', 'that', 'the', 'this', 'to', 'voice', 'was', 'young']
-- ChatGPT injected words (significant words only) (47):
+- ChatGPT injected words (significant words only) (35):
-	['amidst', 'cherished', 'closed', 'conquerors', 'devoted', 'discern', 'disciple', 'distinguishing', 'door', 'exemplified', 'faithfulness', 'fear', 'fervent', 'foe', 'forgets', 'friend', 'god', 'haste', 'house', 'identity', 'importance', 'indicated', 'intently', 'jews', 'joyful', 'kept', 'listening', 'lowly', 'maid', 'menial', 'mighty', 'named', 'names', 'persecution', 'prayers', 'recognized', 'remembers', 'response', 'rhoda', 'rushed', 's', 'servant', 'stood', 'swift', 'testimony', 'threshold', 'voice']
+	['added', 'anticipation', 'anxious', 'atmosphere', 'believers', 'came', 'closed', 'disciples', 'door', 'fact', 'fear', 'gathered', 'girl', 'haste', 'hear', 'identify', 'joyful', 'knock', 'knocked', 'listen', 'mention', 'moment', 'named', 'opened', 'outside', 'peter', 'prayer', 'promptly', 'recognized', 'rhoda', 's', 'stood', 'suggest', 'voice', 'young']

 ### Logs
-- Attempt 1 BHT: Amidst the fervent prayers of the disciples gathered in a house, a maid named Rhoda scrambled to the door, eager to discern the identity of the visitor whose voice she recognized.
-Her swift response and sheer delight at hearing Peter's voice revealed that she was more than a lowly servant; she was a dedicated disciple.
-In a beautiful contrast to the forgettable names of mighty conquerors, Rhoda's name was treasured by God, an eternal testament to her faithfulness.
-As she stood at the threshold, listening intently, she demonstrated the urgent need to discern friend from foe, for the door was kept shut out of fear, a consequence of the Jews' relentless persecution.
+- Attempt 1 BHT: As Peter stood outside the door, knocking to gain entrance, a young girl named Rhoda came to listen and discern who was on the other side.
+Promptly recognizing his voice, her joy was evident as she hurriedly reported to the gathered disciples.
+It is worth noting that her name, like many Jewish girls of the time, has a floral meaning - a rose.
+In the obscurity of history, God chose to remember the name of this poor girl, highlighting her significance within the church.
+The door, kept shut due to fear of the Jews, was opened just enough for Rhoda to hear.
+Peter's knock brought a moment of alarm and anxiety, anticipating possible arrests.
-- 🔄 Acts 12:13 (attempt 1, 114 words, 27.27% quotes quality score: 1.4911785357045753, V2 normalized quality score: 40.92, commentator tiers 1-3: 34.44%, 32.32%, 33.24%)
+- 🔄 Acts 12:13 (attempt 1, 114 words, 32.53% quotes quality score: 1.4737106285795827, V2 normalized quality score: 40.34, commentator tiers 1-3: 28.18%, 32.25%, 39.57%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Amidst fervent prayers, a maid named Rhoda rushed to the door of the house to discern the identity of the voice she recognized.
-Her swift response and joyful haste indicated she was more than a menial servant—she was a devoted disciple.
-God, who remembers the names of the lowly and forgets mighty conquerors, cherished Rhoda's name as a testimony to her faithfulness.
-As she stood at the threshold, listening intently, she exemplified the importance of distinguishing between friend and foe, as fear kept the door closed due to the persecution of the Jews.
+- Attempt 2 BHT: As Peter stood outside the door, knocking, a young girl named Rhoda came to listen and discern who was on the other side.
+Recognizing his voice, she eagerly reported to the disciples gathered for prayer.
+Her name, like other Jewish girls, had a symbolic meaning - a rose.
+God chose to remember the name of this poor girl, highlighting her significance in the church.
+The door was kept shut out of fear, opening just enough for Rhoda to hear Peter's knock, causing alarm and anxiety.
-- 🔄 Acts 12:13 (attempt 2, 95 words, 25.4% quotes quality score: 1.450600001707473, V2 normalized quality score: 39.58, commentator tiers 1-3: 32.88%, 34.68%, 32.44%)
+- 🔄 Acts 12:13 (attempt 2, 85 words, 34.38% quotes quality score: 1.508822444415484, V2 normalized quality score: 41.51, commentator tiers 1-3: 29.6%, 33.94%, 36.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: In the midst of fervent prayer, a maid named Rhoda swiftly approached the door of the house, recognizing the voice outside.
-Her prompt response and joyful anticipation indicated that she was not just a mere servant, but rather a devoted disciple of Christ.
-God, who values the humble and whose memory transcends mighty conquerors, treasured Rhoda's name as a testament to her faithfulness.
-As she listened at the threshold, she exemplified the need to discern friend from foe, as fear of persecution kept the door closed.
+- Attempt 3 BHT: As Peter knocked on the door, a young girl named Rhoda came to listen and recognize his voice.
+Her prompt recognition and joyful haste revealed her role as one of the disciples gathered for prayer.
+It is noteworthy that her name, like other Jewish girls, held a floral significance, signifying a rose.
+In the midst of history, God chose to preserve the name of a humble girl, underlining her importance in the church.
+The closed door, guarded out of fear, opened just enough for Rhoda to hear Peter's knock, evoking anxiety and anticipation.
-- 🔄 Acts 12:13 (attempt 3, 87 words, 30.77% quotes quality score: 1.4013576788510003, V2 normalized quality score: 37.94, commentator tiers 1-3: 34.34%, 33.73%, 31.93%)
+- 🔄 Acts 12:13 (attempt 3, 94 words, 29.41% quotes quality score: 1.4284487427634434, V2 normalized quality score: 38.84, commentator tiers 1-3: 30.12%, 36.08%, 33.8%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: In the midst of fervent prayer, a maid named Rhoda hurried to the door of the house upon hearing a familiar voice.
-Her quick recognition and joyful eagerness revealed that she was more than a mere servant; she was a devoted disciple.
-God, who cherishes the names of the lowly instead of mighty conquerors, holds Rhoda's name in eternal remembrance as a testimony to her faithfulness.
-As she stood at the threshold, listening intently, she embodied the importance of discerning friend from foe in the face of persecution and fear.
+- Attempt 4 BHT: As Peter stood outside the door, knocking to gain entrance, a young girl named Rhoda came to listen and discern who was on the other side.
+Promptly recognizing his voice, she hurriedly reported to the gathered disciples.
+The significance of her recognition, her joy, and the record of her name indicate that she was one of the disciples gathered for prayer.
+The closed door, kept shut out of fear, opened just enough for Rhoda to hear Peter's knock, evoking a sense of alarm and anxiety.
-- 🔄 Acts 12:13 (attempt 4, 91 words, 28.12% quotes quality score: 1.3757128272589156, V2 normalized quality score: 37.09, commentator tiers 1-3: 36.6%, 31.74%, 31.66%)
+- 🔄 Acts 12:13 (attempt 4, 86 words, 35.0% quotes quality score: 1.496479391644462, V2 normalized quality score: 41.1, commentator tiers 1-3: 27.33%, 30.01%, 42.66%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: In the midst of fervent prayer, a maid named Rhoda hurried to the door, recognizing a familiar voice.
-Her immediate response and joyful haste indicated that she was more than a mere servant; she was a devoted disciple gathered for prayer.
-God, who preserves the names of the humble instead of mighty conquerors, treasures Rhoda's name as a reminder of her faithfulness throughout the ages.
-As she listened at the threshold, she demonstrated the necessity of discerning friend from foe in the midst of fear and persecution.
+- Attempt 5 BHT: As Peter stood outside and knocked at the door, a young girl named Rhoda came to listen and identify the voice on the other side.
+The fact that she promptly recognized Peter's voice, her joyful haste, and the mention of her name suggest that she was one of the disciples gathered for prayer.
+This moment of anticipation and fear at the closed door, opened just enough for Rhoda to hear Peter's knock, added to the anxious atmosphere among the believers.
-- 🔄 Acts 12:13 (attempt 5, 88 words, 31.15% quotes quality score: 1.363298244441218, V2 normalized quality score: 36.67, commentator tiers 1-3: 38.97%, 31.7%, 29.32%)
+- 🔄 Acts 12:13 (attempt 5, 82 words, 37.5% quotes quality score: 1.5936250852306517, V2 normalized quality score: 44.33, commentator tiers 1-3: 25.92%, 32.15%, 41.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 12:13 bht prompt v0.8 (95 words, 25.4% quotes)
+- ✅ Acts 12:13 bht prompt v0.8 (82 words, 37.5% quotes)
-- quality score: 1.450600001707473, V2 normalized quality score: 39.58, commentator tiers 1-3: 32.88%, 34.68%, 32.44%)
+- quality score: 1.5936250852306517, V2 normalized quality score: 44.33, commentator tiers 1-3: 25.92%, 32.15%, 41.93%)